grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/12 Execution context variables.md

 ---
-title: "Execution context variables"
+title: 'Execution context variables'
-excerpt: ""
+excerpt: ''
 ---

 [The "Running k6" tutorial](/getting-started/running-k6) describes how k6 runs a test script for a specified